daniel-furman/daniel-furman-old/blogs/exp_ice_blog.md

 <img src="images/rig.png?raw=true" width="400" height="250">

 **Fig 1:** The experimental compaction rig, which we designed and machined this summer (left).
-Photos of two samples, one with a visale coarse grain size (right).
+Photos of two samples with different grain sizes (right).

 ---